Scottish Trace Element & Micronutrient Reference Laboratory

 Precautions Light-sensitive; wrap in tin foil.
 Send by first class post within 72 hours of collection.
 If delivery to Glasgow is outwith 72 hours, separate sample and store plasma frozen until sending and then send by first class post. (ice or dry ice not required).

-Minimum volume** 500 µL plasma or 1 mL whole blood (this is sufficient for vitamins A and E to be analysed on the same sample).
+Minimum volume** 500 µL plasma/serum or 1 mL whole blood (this is sufficient for vitamins A and E to be analysed on the same sample).

 Reference range 0.2 to 2.2 nmol/mmol triglyceride.
 (STEMDRL derived)85